jimasp/behave-vsc/README.md

     }
     ```

-- If you have issues with relative imports due to the behave working directory then you may be able to fix this by setting the `PYTHONPATH` environment variable, for example:
+- If you have issues with relative imports due to the behave working directory then set the `PYTHONPATH` environment variable, for example:

   ```json
   // settings.json